adgut1509/ProjektZaliczeniowy/docs/parent1/child2.md

 Term bases often include specific words and phrases that the you are *required* to translate in a particular way.

-# **Term bases in MemoQ Translator Pro**
+# **Term bases in memoQ translator pro**

 ![](../../assets/images/Picture29.png)

 To go to the Term bases section, open a project and click *Translation memories* on the left side of the screen.
 Then, on the top part of the screen, you can:

 - click *Create/Use New* to create a new term base to be used in the project
-- click *Register Local* to register a local term base for MemoQ to use in projects (the preferred file formats are .mtb and .xml)
+- click *Register Local* to register a local term base for memoQ to use in projects (the preferred file formats are .mtb and .xml)
 - click *Properties* to display the properties of the selected term base
 - click *Delete* to delete the selected term base
 - click *Use In Project* to use the selected term base in a particular project